russross/blackfriday/README.md

     ```

     Note that the header and footer can't contain block level elements.

+*   **Subfigure**.
+Fenced code blocks and indented code block can be
+    grouped into a single figure containing both (or more) elements.
+    Use the special quote prefix `F>` for this.

 *   **Fenced code blocks**.
 In addition to the normal 4-space
     indentation to mark code blocks, you can explicitly mark them